List of Machin stamps: Pre-decimal issues

+£1: Blue/black; 31 Jul 2023; Upon demonetisation, the £1 blue/black will be the oldest-circulating Machin stamp, at 54 years and 148 days.

 Decimal issues

 Machins continued being issued after Britain's change to decimalisation, and were produced until the end of the queen's reign.
 During the 1970s and 1980s, Royal Mail issued 12 Machins in a larger format.
 Other major variations include:

 Elliptical perforation: In 1993 Royal Mail started issuing Machins with two large elliptical perforations, one on either side, as a security feature.
 Some Machins have both standard and elliptical perfs, but those issued after 1993 only have the ellipticals.

 EME Images: In 1997 a new profile of the Queen was used on Machins.
 EME (or electro-mechanically engraved) images are created by computer and therefore offer better detail in the image.

 Regional issues: These Machins were issued with a heraldic symbol in the top left-hand corner.
 These represent the Isle of Man with the Three Legs of Man symbol; Northern Ireland with the Red Hand of Ulster symbol; Scotland with the Lion of Scotland symbol and Wales with the Welsh Dragon symbol.